renushinde/Learning_Materials/Learning Command Line.md

 ## Redirection
 * echo "Hello"=> The echo command accepts the string "Hello"as standard input, and echoes the string “Hello” back to the terminal as standard output.
 * echo "Hello" > hello.txt => The > command redirects the standard output to a file.
 Here, "Hello" is entered as the standard input, and is then redirected to the file hello.txt by >
-* cat deserts.txt > forests.txt. => Here the output of deserts.txt is passed to forests.txt and the contents in forests.txt are overwritten.
+* cat deserts.txt > forests.txt. => Here the output of deserts.txt(left side) is passed to forests.txt and the contents in forests.txt are overwritten.
+* cat deserts.txt >> forests.txt => Here the contents of deserts.txt (left side) is appended to forests.txt.
+With >> operator we can append the contents without overwriting it.
+* | (pipe character) => The | takes the standard output of the command on the left, and pipes it as standard input to the command on the right.
+You can think of this as “command to command” redirection.